Parable #26. Friend in Need:

 Shalom #3.
 A new heaven and earth, where even the taint of the remembrance of evil is removed.

 Shalom #4.
 A new dwelling of righteousness (1, 2, 3, 4, 5) where there will be no death, sorrow, or pain.

 Example #1.
-Hospitality is what allowed the angels to enter the tent of Abraham to inform Sarah of the promise that she would bear a son in spite of her and Abraham’s advanced years (age 90 and 100 respectively).
+Hospitality is what allowed the angels to enter the tent of our father Abraham to inform our mother Sarah of the promise that she would bear a son in spite of her and Abraham’s advanced years (age 90 and 100 respectively).

 Example #2.
 The prophet Ezekiel tells us that the sin of being inhospitable (maltreatment of the poor and strangers) is what doomed Sodom to destruction.

 Example #3.
 The righteous response (1, 2, 3) of Lot in his protection of the two strangers (מַלְאָכִים-angels in disguise), when he begged his neighbors for respectful conduct toward these ‘traveling guests’ of the City of Sodom, is what saved righteous Lot and his two daughters from the destruction of Sodom.